helloravi/helloravi.github.io/_posts/2017-03-22-reduce-software-development-cost.markdown

 ---
 layout: post
-title:  "How to reduce software development costs by up to 90 percent"
+title:  "How to reduce software development cost by upto 90 percent"
-date:   2017-03-20 05:42:38
+date:   2017-03-22 05:42:38
-categories: software
+categories: techteam
 ---